Alpine A290 (2025) review: there's still life in the hot hatchback formula

 As mentioned, the A290 is based on the Renault 5 and it’s not hard to see the similarities in the basic shape of the car.
 However, Alpine’s design department has gone to town on the exterior.
 For starters, that squat, muscular stance has been enhanced partly because the car itself has a 60mm wider track than the 5 but also thanks to flared wheelarches and side skirts.

-An air damn on the bonnet, chunky rear diffuser and eye-catching spoiler add further presence, while the French flag on the C-pillar, ‘Alpine Swoosh’ cutout on the rear three-quarter and X motifs on the front lights are all exceptional details.
+An air damn on the bonnet, chunky rear diffuser and eye-catching spoiler add further presence, while the French flag on the C-pillar, ‘Alpine Swoosh’ cutout on the rear three-quarter and DRLs designed to look like rally foglamps are all exceptional details.
+It has all the visual drama you’d expect from a good hot hatch.

-19-inch wheels with a design referencing the A310 house 4-pot, 320mm front brakes, while the four available body colours – Deep Black, Nival White, Matte Tornado Grey and Alpine Vision Blue – complete the look.
+19-inch wheels with a design referencing either the classic Alpine A310 or snowflakes – a nod to the Alps – house 4-pot, 320mm front brakes.
+There are four available body colours too – Deep Black, Nival White, Matte Tornado Grey and Alpine Vision Blue, the latter three all available with or without a contrasting black roof.

 What are the specs?

-The A290 will be available in four trim levels – GT, GT Premium, GTS and limited-run Premiere Edition.
-GT and GT Premium get 178bhp and 210lb ft of torque, while GTS and Premiere Edition deliver 217bhp and 221lb ft, both through a single motor on the front axle.
+The A290 is available in four trim levels – GT, GT Premium, GT Performance and range-topping GTS.
+GT and GT Premium get 178bhp and 210lb ft of torque, while GTS (which we’re testing) and GT Performance deliver 217bhp and 221lb ft, both through a single motor on the front axle.

 All models get a 52kWh battery with a 226- or 236-mile range and 100kW DC charging capability, giving a 15-80% charge in 30 minutes.
 Heat-pump and bidirectional V2L (vehicle-to-load) and V2G (vehicle-to-grid) functions are standard.

-As for equipment, the GT includes Iconique 19-inch wheels, heated sports seats, wireless smartphone charging and more, while GT Premium improves on this with a focus on comfort and refinement (Nappa leather upholstery, heated steering wheel and a Devialet premium audio system all feature).
-Top of the range GTS, meanwhile, gets Snowflake alloy wheels and further touches.
+As for equipment, the GT includes Iconique 19-inch wheels, heated sports seats, wireless smartphone charging and more, while GT Premium improves on this with a focus on comfort and refinement (Nappa leather upholstery and a Arkamys premium audio system all feature).
+Top of the range GTS, meanwhile, gets Snowflake alloy wheels, a heated steering wheel and even more upmarket Devialet audio system.

 How does it drive?